julia-otran/dmx_usb_module/README.md

-# DMX USB Driver
+# Linux JSLC DMX USB Driver

-The DMX USB driver is a Linux 4.X kernel driver for the Enttec DMX USB dongle ( http://www.enttec.com/dmxusb.php )
+The DMX USB driver is a Linux 6.X kernel driver for the Enttec DMX USB dongle ( http://www.enttec.com/dmxusb.php )

+- It runs very smooth,
+- It does not bugs under high I/O (the default driver under such case will send something that makes everything flash)
+- Can reach 41 DMX FPS.

+## Beware!
+This driver expects at most 512 bytes of data.

+The original driver expected that the wrote data includes startCode at a total of 513 bytes.

+**Do not write the the DMX start code when using this driver fork**

+If you do want to use with it with DMX Samples, remember to remove the extra first byte of the examples.

 ## Building the driver

+*For x64 platforms, you may need sign the module*

+As far as I know, most people use secure boot.
+This prevents unsigned modules from running.
+However you can create your own certificate and install it on the bios.
+Also, there's many documentation about how to do this process, so take a look on the internet.

 Before the driver can be build, the kernel sourcecode needs to be installed.
 To build the driver just call make, this should build a